 One of the best ways to ensure that the treatment and eradication of bed bugs is successful is to properly prepare for it.
 It's important that our bed bug control experts are able to properly inspect your property and apply treatment.

-The EPA recommends that you do the following to prepare for treatment from our Fort Wayne bed bug exterminators in Fort Wayne, IN and Surrounding Communities (Columbia City, IN, Kendallville, IN, Auburn, IN, Woodburn, IN, Huntington, IN and others):
+The EPA recommends that you do the following to prepare for treatment from our bed bug exterminators in Fort Wayne, IN and Surrounding Communities (Columbia City, IN, Kendallville, IN, Auburn, IN, Woodburn, IN, Huntington, IN and others):

 - Get rid of clutter: One of the first things you should do to prepare is to rid your property of any clutter.
 This can be done by disposing of any clothes or items you no longer use, clearing the floor of any clothing or items that need to be put away properly, removing any magazines or newspapers that can be recycled, and getting rid of all cardboard boxes.
 However, it's important to ensure you're not spreading bed bugs to non-affected areas of your property.
 When disposing of items, immediately place them into a trash bag and take the full bag to your outside bin or dumpster ASAP.

 - Arrange your bed and furniture: To ensure that the exterminators are able to access all the nooks and crannies of your home, it's important that you arrange all furniture so that it is around two feet away from any walls.
 Additionally, remove all bedding and pillows and place it in a bag to wash in hot water as soon as possible; make sure you dry on the hottest setting you can.
 Do not put anything back on your bed until after the treatment.